avhalo/lyrco/README.md

 [Example](https://www.google.com/search?client=firefox-b-d&q=remember+the+name+lyrics)

 Why?
 I'll add one crucial thing: highlighting and seeing similar songs.

-Right now you can do [this too](https://www.google.com/search?client=firefox-b-d&q=back+when+mark+walberg+was+lyrics) But there is no highlighting and similar songs!
+Right now you can do [this too](https://www.google.com/search?client=firefox-b-d&q=back+when+mark+walberg+was+lyrics) But there is no highlighting and similar songs.

 ## Installation
 Will be added later.